EBSA European Under-18 Snooker Championship

 The EBSA European Under-18 Snooker Championships is an amateur junior snooker tournament.
 The event series is sanctioned by the European Billiards and Snooker Association and started from 2016.

 The inaugural tournament was won by Tyler Rees who defeated fellow countryman Jackson Page 5–2 in the final.
 The winner of the tournament is awarded with a place in the qualifying rounds of the World Snooker Championship.
+The 2017 tournament was won by the 2016 runner-up and 2016 World Under-18 Snooker Champion Page who defeated the number 8 seed Amir Nardeia 5–3 in the final.